Good Luck Charlie: Film

 After being ordered in July 2010, a feature-length Christmas Disney Channel Original Movie entitled Good Luck Charlie, It's Christmas! began production in March 2011.
 The film premiered December 2, 2011, on the Disney Channel.
 The film was directed by Arlene Sanford and written by Geoff Rodkey.
-The Disney Channel Original Movie follows the Duncan family on their road trip to Amy Duncan's parents' house for Christmas.
+The film takes place between the second and third seasons, which follows the Duncan family on their road trip to Amy Duncan's parents' house for Christmas.

 Adaptations

 An Indian adaptation of the show titled Best of Luck Nikki, premiered on Disney Channel India on April 3, 2011.
 Sheena Bajaj plays Dolly Singh, a character similar to that of Teddy Duncan, Ananya Kolvankar portrays Nikita "Nikki" Singh a character similar to that of Charlie and Gurdeep Kohli portrays Himani Singh, a character similar to that of Amy.
 The series ran for 4 seasons, 104 episodes and 3 special episodes and ended on April 16, 2016.
 A Pakistani adaptation of the show titled Peek-A-Boo Shahwaiz premiered on Play Entertainment from July 15, 2018.